Jeremy Barrell | Tree Risk Management Article – Arboricultural Journal

 Low Occupancy = Acceptable Risk?

 In Jeremy Barrell's Tree Risk Management Frameworks, he says there's no need to check trees where the occupancy is low.
-And that it's up to the duty holder to decide what low occupancy means.
+And that it's up to the Duty Holder to decide what Low Occupancy means.

-As we don't know what a duty holder will think low occupancy means, and there's no guidance about what low occupancy means in the article.
-How do we know the risk is then low enough that it's acceptable no matter how high the likelihood of failure or how high the consequences?
+As we don't know what a Duty Holder will think Low Occupancy means.
+And there's no guidance about what Low Occupancy means in the article.
+How do we know the risk is then low enough that it's Acceptable?

-That low occupancy has no clear definition or meaning in Jeremy's Tree Risk Management Frameworks should be worrying for a duty holder.
+That Low Occupancy has no clear definition or meaning in Jeremy's Tree Risk Management Frameworks should be worrying for a Duty Holder.

-In VALID, low occupancy is clearly defined and there's no ambiguity.
-We don't burden the duty holder with trying to second guess what we mean by low occupancy.
+In VALID, Low Occupancy is clearly defined and there's no ambiguity.
+We don't burden the Duty Holder with trying to second guess what we mean by Low Occupancy.

 Jeremy Barrell | Tree Risk Management Article - Low Occupancy = Acceptable Risk?